 Every successful budget begins with a goal.
 Before beginning your holiday budget, ask yourself what financial goals do you want to meet by the end of the year—do you want to end the year in the black; do you want to pay down that credit card; do you want to enjoy spending money you set aside for the holidays…?

 Setting financial goals and intentions becomes the foundation of building a budget that can help you improve your financial situation, and it’s a great reminder of why you created a budget in the first place.
 Financial mindfulness makes it much easier to stay on budget during the holidays (trust)!

 Write down your current and pending bills and expenses.

 The holiday season to be the perfect time to finish the year out strong and in control of your finances.

 Make a simple, realistic holiday budget plan.

 The best-selling PetitePlanner Budget Book is perfect for projects like this.
 The color-coding, pre-printed shopping logs, and expense trackers make creating your holiday budget easy and organized.
 We’re all about whatever saves time, effort, and money!
 You may also want to check out Budgeting for Beginners.

 Have a budget-friendly gifting strategy.

-A hoilday gift plan can be as basic or elaborate as you like—as long as your make a plan that makes sense for you and your budget.
-From a gift list based on thoughtful inexpensive gift ideas to focusing on cozy at-home holiday fun with family to keeping gifting on budget, make sure you have a strategy in place before plunging into holiday shopping!
+A holiday gift plan can be as basic or elaborate as you like—as long as you make a plan that makes sense for you and your budget.
+From a gift list based on thoughtful inexpensive gift ideas to cozy at-home holiday fun with family to keeping gifting on budget, make sure you have a strategy in place before plunging into holiday shopping!